What to do when your autistic child has a meltdown in public

 We’d all love to be able to banish the anguish and triggers which cause meltdowns for good but the truth is that it’s not about how well we parent our autistic children.
 Even with the best strategies in the world, there will always be moments that trigger a meltdown.
 Preparing yourself for them both practically and emotionally will help you support your child and allow them to move through them more quickly.

 At Clinical Partners our specialist clinicians have years of experience working with autistic children and helping them and their parents find ways to understand and manage their needs to enable them to thrive.
-To find out more about the treatment options and support available, visit the autism hub, listen to the latest podcast in our autism masterclass series for parents or call the team on 0203 326 9160;
+To learn more about the treatment options and support available, visit our child autism page, or call us on 0203 326 9160.